toplaa/Data-Engineering-Data_Lake-Project/README.md

 It contains one fact table and some other dimension tables that can reference each other

 Please Note: I ran this project locally on my personal machine

+Scripts:
+dl.cfg contains the configuration of the AWS credentials, bucket paths on AWS and data path on the local machine test.ipynb contains the lines of code used as the test environment etl.py contains the final ETL that performs the task

 To run the ETL
 $python etl.py